Coach: Layne Hutchins

-Last year: Finished fourth at the NWC Championships.
-Finished third at 1A tri-district meet.
-Finished tied for 29th at 1A tri-district meet.
-Finished 11th at the 1A State Championships.
+Last year: Finished sixth at the NWC Championships.
+Finished eighth at the 2A Northwest District meet.
+Finished 31st at the 2A State Championships.

 Reach DAVID RASBACH at firstname.lastname@example.org or call 715-2271.